Bloom Hamner

 He has previously worked with students in Art, Business, English, Math, Music, Physical Education, Science, and Social Studies.
 Mr. Dansdill's last teaching job before Christ School was at Hall Fletcher Elementary School in Asheville.

-The newly-renovated Patrick Beaver Student Center was largely made possible by the 2022 "Work Hard, Play Hard" auction.
+Last year's extensive renovation to Patrick Beaver Student Center was largely made possible by the 2022 "Work Hard, Play Hard" auction.

-Mrs. Ellis assists Head of School Dr. Sean Jenkins with strategic initiatives, ever mindful of affording every boy the same opportunities she would want for her son, Ben '24, who is a 2023-24 Job Prefect.
+Mrs. Ellis assists Head of School Dr. Sean Jenkins with strategic initiatives, ever mindful of affording every boy the same opportunities she would want for her son, Ben '24, who was a 2023-24 Job Prefect.

 Mrs. Ellis previously worked in Christ School's Advancement Office from 2002 to 2004, assisting with fundraising for the renovation to St. Joseph’s Chapel.
 In 2004, Mrs. Ellis became Director of Advancement at Asheville's Evergreen Charter School.
-After the birth of her son, Ben, Mrs. Ellis joined Asheville's Pisgah Legal Services, where she worked for 11 years.
+After the birth of her son, Mrs. Ellis joined Asheville's Pisgah Legal Services, where she worked for 11 years.
 Her job grew to Director of Philanthropy, managing a talented team, 1,600 donors, and increasing the non-profit's annual campaign from $200,000 to more than $1.4 million a year.

 Mrs. Ellis was ready for a new challenge and the opportunity to return to Christ School came at the right time.